Tiny Town 1: Easy-to-move cottages for vacant sites. 30 ultra-low-cost units, 1 common building on a 100 x120 foot lot.

 Some guidelines for building a tiny house village

 1 Provide a large common house containing showers and toilets, a community kitchen, and a communal dining and living area.
-The poor need one another more than those who are better off.
-A common house is always included in much-lauded co-housing projects.
-For the poor it is even more important.
+The poor need other people.
+A common house provides a living room where people can get together.

 2 Build compact row or stacked housing.
 A village with 30 stacked units, a common building and open space will fit on a 50 x 120 lot.
 Too many tiny house villages in the US are sprawled over too much space.